jedwards1211/meteor-webpack-react/README.md

   * or if you want to use Sass, you can `require` the Sass files
   * or you can use `url-loader` to `require` an image file and get a URL to stick in an `<img>` tag
+* If you use Webpack for your server code too, both the server and the client can `require` shared code.
+This way you can avoid creating global variables for Meteor collections or anything else

 ## How it works

 The `meteor` directory contains a `.prod` folder that is hidden for dev mode and unhidden (renamed to `prod`) for prod mode.

-In prod mode, only meteor is running, and it gets the webpack bundle via the soft link `meteor/prod/client/main.js`.
-The React prod build is also in that folder, and the bundle gets it via a Webpack alias to a script that simply does `export default window.React`.
-(I should change this soon, since I figured out how to recreate the prod build from the npm package using UglifyJS and Webpack's `DefinePlugin`.
+In prod mode, only meteor is running, and it gets the webpack client and server bundles via the soft links `meteor/prod/client/main.js` and `meteor/server/main.js`.

-In dev mode, both webpack-dev-server and meteor run simultaneously on different ports (9090 and 3000, respectively).
+In dev mode, both webpack-dev-server and meteor run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
 A script in `index.html` detects if the prod bundle has been loaded, and if not, inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
-React from npm is built into the bundle in dev mode.

 ### Windows note

-`meteor/.prod/client/main.js` is a soft link to `../../../webpack/dist/bundle.js`.
+`meteor/.prod/client/main.js` is a soft link to `../../../webpack/assets/client.bundle.js`.
+(Similarly for the server bundle.)
 I don't know if the soft link will work on Windows.
 If not, you can just copy the bundle in, but *make sure to rename it to `main.js`* so that Meteor loads it after everything else.